 What happens if students make a mistake when completing the on-line form?

 Students should e-mail email@example.com but our advice is to take care when completing the form to avoid this happening.

 Where can students get help?

 We encourage students to discuss their preferences with parents or carers, teachers, mentors, ILS (Inclusion Learning Support) and their pastoral team who can offer support regarding students’ option preferences.
-In addition, Mr Felton, Miss Joyce and Mrs Claesson are all available for advice and guidance related to the options process.
-Miss Silverman is also available for progression and careers advice.
+In addition, Mr Felton, Miss Joyce and Mrs Claesson are all available for support and guidance regarding the options process.
+Michelle.Newman@shoreham-academy.org is also available for Career Advice and Guidance.

 Making the Preference Decision

 The options process is designed to help students narrow their preferred subjects so that they can ultimately make the correct choices.
 They can use the options evening and provided booklet (published w/b 6th March) to help them learn about the subjects on offer.
 They can also contact their subject teachers via email to discuss with them whether they think they would be suitable to study their courses.

 Students should aim to choose subjects that they:

 Are particularly interested in